 AI Rant

-I get some fierce knocking about the use of AI in the creation of my songs, mostly from creatives.
+I get some fierce knocking about the use of AI in the creation of visuals for my songs, mostly from creatives.
 It momentarily annoys rather than bothers me.
-The mere fact that I can achieve the end results I set out to do both aurally and visually, and in many cases exceed those makes it worth the’ learning curve’ and effort for me.
-I sing at a level that I would find unacceptable for public performance but is fine for demos, the fact that I am a creator rather than a performer means that AI has become an exceptional tool.
-To give you an example:
+The mere fact that I can achieve the end results I set out to visually, and in many cases exceed those makes it worth the learning and effort.
+I sing at a level that I would find unacceptable for public performance but is fine for demos, the fact that I am a creator rather than a performer means that AI has become an exceptional tool for mastering.
+It is also extremely handy in bringing ideas together relatively quickly.
+Here is an example:

-I tried for months to find a female vocalist, a bass guitarist, and a violinist that I could pay good money to record my work but all were either too busy or failed to respond, which in some ways defeats the argument that AI is killing live music Thankfully, AI technology came along at the right time, I can now translate my vocal and lyrics into an AI generated vocal if I choose to, create a unique bass or violin for my song if I choose.
+I tried for months to find a female vocalist, a bass guitarist, and a violinist that I could pay good money to record my work but all were either too busy or failed to respond, which in some ways defeats the argument that AI is killing gigging musicians.
+Thankfully, AI technology came along at the right time, I can now translate my vocal and lyrics into an AI generated vocal if I choose to, create a unique bass or violin for my song if I choose or harmonise with my own vocal track.
 At the very least I can have my studio recorded tracks mastered professionally through Ai.
-Another worthwhile outcome is being able to hear my songs from another perspective by creating another vocal / style genre.
+Another worthwhile outcome is being able to hear my songs from another perspective by creating a style genre.

 My approach to songwriting is exploratory both in genre and expression as I continue to develop and discover my own bias in aesthetics, nuances and style and those who know me will instantly know which songs are in that category.